-We typically harvest ours as sweet peas and they’re are very high on my list of favorite garden plants.
+We typically harvest ours as shell peas and they’re are very high on my list of favorite garden plants.
 Planting peas is one of the first things I do in the spring and have never gotten over their simple beauty.
 I enjoy creamed peas (using a vegan milk of course) served over fresh baby potatoes.
 It never gets old.

 While peas are hardy and simple to grow if you have any trouble you may find this Mother Earth News Article helpful.

 Pumpkin & Squash Seeds

 Most pumpkin and squash seeds taste pretty much the same and are absolutely delicious roasted plus they offer about 12 grams of protein per cup.
 Okay this is not the most practical if it’s the only reason you’re growing these plants.
 Most winter squashes and pumpkins take up quite a bit of garden space but for us they’re totally worth it anyway.
 We cook a winter squash like Red Kuri or Waltham’s Butternut for dinner or make pumpkin puree and roast the seeds for tomorrow’s snack.